AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

 Private preview

-Retype Detection is currently in private preview for select organizations.
+Retype Detection is currently in private preview for select organizations, for demonstration and technical evaluation only.

 If you’re interested, please contact us.